Rachel Hannah

-Rachel Hannah (born 2 October 1986) is a 5 x Canadian Champion distance runner.
+Rachel Hannah (born 2 October 1986) is a 6x Canadian Champion distance runner.
+She won the 2025 Canadian Marathon Championships.
 She competed in the 2013 and 2015 IAAF World Cross Country Championships.
 She won the Canadian Cross Country Championships in 2014.
 In 2015, she won a bronze medal in the Pan American Games marathon—her second marathon ever – with a time of 2:41:06.
 Hannah was born in Brampton, raised in Barrie, and lives in Port Elgin, Ontario.
-Rachel is also a Registered Dietitian.
+Rachel is also a Registered Dietitian & works as a sports nutrition consultant with Maurten.